 The ECB is required under the Council Regulation (EU) No. 1024/2013 (the SSM Regulation establishing the Single Supervisory Mechanism (SSM)) to carry out a Supervisory Review and Evaluation Process (SREP) at least on an annual basis.
-The key purpose of the SREP is to ensure that institutions have adequate arrangements as well as capital and liquidity to ensure sound management and coverage of the risks to which they are or might be exposed, including those revealed by stress testing, as well as risks the institution may pose to the financial
+The key purpose of the SREP is to ensure that institutions have adequate arrangements as well as capital and liquidity to ensure sound management and coverage of the risks to which they are or might be exposed, including those revealed by stress testing, as well as risks the institution may pose to the financial system.

-In December 2022, UniCredit has been informed by the ECB of its final decision concerning capital requirements following the results of its annual SREP (SREP 2022).
-With its decision the Single Supervisor has increased, compared to the SREP decision of the previous year, the Pillar 2 capital requirement by 25 basis point to 200 basis points.
+On 8 December 2023, UniCredit was informed by the ECB of its final decision concerning capital requirements following the results of its annual SREP (SREP 2023).
+With its decision the Single Supervisor has left unchanged, compared to the SREP decision of the previous year, the Pillar 2 capital requirement, keeping it at 200 basis points.
 The Pillar 2 requirement (P2R) shall be held in the form of 56.25 per cent. of CET1 capital and 75 per cent. of Tier 1 capital, as a minimum.
 UniCredit is allowed to partially use Additional Tier 1 or Tier 2 instruments in order to comply with the Pillar 2 Requirements (P2R) instead of Common Equity Tier 1 (CET1) capital, in line with the latest revision of the Capital Requirements Directive (CRD V).
 The ECB has also communicated to UniCredit a Leverage ratio Pillar 2 Requirement (P2R-LR) equal to zero.
-As a consequence, UniCredit is required to meet the following overall capital requirements (OCR) and overall leverage ratio requirement (OLRR) on a consolidated basis as of September 20237:
+As a consequence, UniCredit is required to meet the following overall capital requirements (OCR) and overall leverage ratio requirement (OLRR) on a consolidated basis from June 20248: